-We make it a point to laugh together.
 We realize: “laughter is the closest distance between two people” (Victor Borge).
 That’s why we look for ways to laugh together.

 Fun Leaves When Seriousness Enters

 Looking back, we went through a time, a number of years ago, when we had a lot of serious things going on in our lives.
 There didn’t seem to be much to laugh about.
 Actually, we had a lot to cry about.
 Thank God (literally) we knew the Lord in a personal way.
 He helped us as we were grieving and trying to stand strong.
 But it wasn’t easy.

 However, one day it occurred to us that we just couldn’t allow life to keep punching at us like that.
 We needed to put up some type of a fight—a fight to find ways to laugh together.
 It was important to level things out a bit.
 We knew we both needed that.
 We couldn’t change the circumstances, but we could change our outlook as we tackled them.